County Cricket Ground, Beckenham: Ground development

-In February 2024 Kent's Chief Executive Simon Storey confirmed that the club were exploring the possibility of hosting a third-London based side in The Hundred at Beckenham, amid plans for an expansion from an 8-team to a 10-team competition.
+In February 2024 Kent's Chief Executive Simon Storey confirmed that the club were exploring the possibility of hosting a third-London based team in The Hundred at Beckenham, amid plans for an expansion from an 8-team to a 10-team competition.
 This came after Beckenham was originally intended to host Oval Invincibles Women before their matches were moved to The Oval.

 Transport

 The ground is around 0.5 mi north of Beckenham town centre with the main entrance on the Worsley Bridge Road.
 The A2015 road runs 220 m to the east of the ground whilst the Mid-Kent railway line is around 300 m to the west.
 Lower Sydenham railway station and New Beckenham railway station, on the Mid-Kent line, Beckenham Hill railway station on the Catford Loop Line and Beckenham Junction station on the Chatham Main Line and Tramlink are all located within 1 mi of the ground.

 The ground is on London Buses route 54 and route 352.
 Around 350 car parking spaces are available on the ground on match days.